SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 ### Hints and Guidelines

-We will read the input data and do the calculations according to the provided price list and the discount rules, and finally print the result.
+We will read the input data and do the calculations according to the provided price list and the discount rules, and finally, print the result.

 #### Processing the Input Data

-According to the task requirements we expect two parameters, that contains the input data - the first parameter is **the month in which the stay is planned**, and the second - **the number of stays**.
+According to the task requirements, we expect two parameters, that contain the input data - the first parameter is **the month in which the stay is planned**, and the second - **the number of stays**.

 Let's process and store the input data in the appropriate parameters: